Temperament: Independent, friendly, easygoing and playful

 By the 1800’s, these cats were known as “shorthairs” and later “domestic shorthairs”.
 The name was changed to American Shorthair in the 1960’s.

 In the early 1900’s these cats began appearing at cat shows.
 Breeders began to selectively breed the American Shorthair, choosing the finest examples of the breed they could.
 An orange tabby by the name of Champion Belle of Bradford arrived in the United States and was to become the first Domestic Shorthair to be registered.
 Then in 1904, a male smoke by the name of Buster Brown was the first American born cat to become registered.
-Both Champion Belle of Bradford and Buster Brown were owned by Jane Cathcart.
+Jane Cathcart owned both Champion Belle of Bradford and Buster Brown.

-The American Shorthair moderate cat, there is nothing extreme about this breed.
-They are a medium to large sized cat who is muscular and well boned.
+There is nothing extreme about this breed.
+They are a medium to large cat who is muscular and well boned.
 The body is slightly longer than the tail.
 The chest is deep and broad, chest well developed.

 Males are typically larger than females.

 Round, the nose is average length with a slight break.
 Wide-set round eyes which range in colour from copper to green.

 The coat is short, thick and glossy.
 It may feel somewhat harsh depending on the time of year.
 The coat comes in 80 colours, colour combinations, and patterns.

 The American Shorthair is a friendly and easy going cat.
 They are quite playful and remain that way until a relatively advanced age.